ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

     If there is nothing listed in the output, like above, you are good to go.

-2. Now, follow closely the instructions specified [in this section of the **G024** guide](G024%20-%20K3s%20cluster%20setup%2007%20~%20K3s%20node%20VM%20template%20setup.md#changing-the-vgs-name), although bearing in mind that the new VG name is `bkpserver-vg` in this guide.
+2. Now, follow closely the instructions specified [in this section of the chapter **G024**](G024%20-%20K3s%20cluster%20setup%2007%20~%20K3s%20node%20VM%20template%20setup.md#changing-the-vgs-name), although bearing in mind that the new VG name is `bkpserver-vg` in this guide.

 3. Finally, you need to edit the file `/etc/initramfs-tools/conf.d/resume` and again find and change the string `debiantpl` for the corresponding one, `bkpserver` in this guide.
 After the change, the line should look as below: